Please select one of the topics below to view additional information.

 A: You must report all covered substances to the Virginia PMP.
 Covered substances, as defined in the Code of Virginia, are as follows:

 "Covered substance" means all controlled substances included in Schedules II, III, and IV; controlled substances included in Schedule V for which a prescription is required; naloxone; and all drugs of concern that are required to be reported to the Prescription Monitoring Program, pursuant to this chapter.
-"Covered substance" also includes cannabidiol oil or THC-A oil dispensed by a pharmaceutical processor in Virginia.
+"Covered substance" also includes cannabis products dispensed by a pharmaceutical processor in Virginia.

 “Any data not accepted due to a substantial number of errors or omissions must be corrected and resubmitted to the vendor within five (5) days of receiving notification of the same.”

 A: It is imperative when submitting animal prescriptions that you submit the owner’s name and date of birth, not the animal’s.
 You must also use the species code “02” indicating that the prescription belongs to an animal and not a human patient.
-In addition, please note that when submitting the species code “02”, you will be prompted to submit a pet name.
+Selection of the “02” species code provides that an animal name must also be submitted in a separate field.

 A: In Virginia, a drug of concern is defined as:

-A: No. The Virginia PMP frequently gets asked if writing a prescription is considered dispensing.
-If a practitioner writes a prescription and hands it to a patient or emails it to a pharmacy, this is not dispensing.
+A: No. If a practitioner writes a prescription and hands it to a patient or electronically sends it to a pharmacy, this is not dispensing.
 There is no exchange of a controlled substance or other drug.

 A: A "Recipient", as defined by the Virginia Prescription Monitoring Program, means a person who receives a covered substance from a dispenser and includes the owner of an animal patient.